Oops! We could not locate your form.

 SigEp has a proud tradition of academic excellence, community service, philanthropy and campus leadership.
 Our Tennessee Alpha chapter strives to fulfill the mission of Sigma Phi Epsilon, which is “Building Balanced Men.”
 With these three words, we capture the essence of SigEp’s value to its members: charting a course for men to live their best lives by embracing our cardinal principles of Virtue, Diligence and Brotherly Love and committing to the practice of Sound Mind and Sound Body.

-We will continue to attract members who appreciate our great heritage as a fraternity.
+We continue to attract members who appreciate our great heritage as a fraternity.
 Our members work to live up to the values and principles of our founding fathers.

 The Balanced Man Program is the centerpiece of the SigEp chapter experience and provides the experience that today’s student needs to be successful during and after college.
 The Balanced Man Program is a non-pledging, non-hazing, four-year, personal, academic, leadership and professional skills development experience.